top of page

 What your nervous system learned before you could think

-Long before you could reason about your experiences, your nervous system was already drawing conclusions.
-Not in words — in felt sense.
+Long before you could reason or talk about your experiences, your nervous system was already drawing conclusions and guiding you.
+Not with words , but with felt sense.
 In the body's language of open and closed, safe and unsafe, possible and out of reach.

 It learned whether closeness was reliable or unpredictable.
 Whether expressing a need brought comfort or distance.
 Whether the world was a place where you could relax, or one that required constant vigilance.
-And it encoded all of this not as memories you can easily recall, but as automatic default settings that would shape how you perceive and respond to situations for years to come.
+And it encoded all of this as automatic default settings that would shape how you perceive and respond to situations for years and decades to come.

-This happened early, and it happened fast, because it had to.
-We are, at our core, survival machines optimised for the dangers of the savannah — and a nervous system built for that environment couldn't afford to gather extensive evidence before drawing conclusions.
+This happened early and fast, because it had to.
+We are, at our core, survival machines optimised for the dangers of the savannah — and a nervous system built for that environment can't afford to gather extensive evidence before drawing conclusions.
 It couldn't have twenty encounters with a lion to register that lions were dangerous.
 One had to be enough.
 So it learned to generalise quickly, from minimal data, with maximum caution — because the cost of a missed threat was death, and the cost of a false alarm was merely inconvenience.

 Take a simple example.
 If you grew up with caregivers who were overwhelmed — not cruel, not absent, simply stretched beyond their capacity — expressing a need may have repeatedly been met with stress, withdrawal, or irritation.
 Your nervous system registered this pattern and drew a conclusion: expressing needs puts connection at risk.
 It didn't factor in context.
-It didn't note that your caregivers were having a hard time, or that things might be different elsewhere.
+It didn't note that your caregivers were having a hard time, or that things might be different elsewhere or at another time.
 It encoded a rule, and that rule became truth.

 And so today, decades later, you may find something holding you back just as you're about to ask for help — a vague sense of danger you can't quite explain, a sudden urge to say it's fine, never mind.
-That's not weakness.
-That's an old conclusion, still doing its job.
+That's the echo of your old conclusion, still doing its job.

-The problem isn't what your nervous sytem learned.
-The conclusions it drew were probably exactly right for your survival at the time.
+The conclusions your nervous system drew were probably exactly right for your survival at the time.
 Staying quiet about your needs when expressing them threatened connection was a smart adaptation.
 It kept you safe and close to the people you depended on.
-The issue isn't that the conclusion was wrong then.
-It's that it's still running now, using a logic that made complete sense then, and may make very little sense now.
-The threat that shaped it may have long since passed.
-The scarcity it adapted to may no longer be real.
+The issue is that those early conclusions are still running the show now, using a logic that made complete sense then, and may make very little sense now.
+The threat that shaped them may have long since passed.
+The scarcity your nervous sytem adapted to may no longer be real.
 But the nervous system doesn't update automatically.
-It needs evidence.
-And it needs to feel safe enough to take that evidence in.
+It needs a decent amount of evidence to be sure the danger is not longer here.
+But also it needs to feel safe enough to take that evidence in.

 Think of someone who was bitten by a dog as a child.
 How many friendly dogs would they need to encounter before their nervous system genuinely relaxed around them?
+Three?
 Ten?
-Twenty?

 And here is the deeper problem: if the fear is strong enough, they will simply avoid dogs altogether — which means they never accumulate the evidence that could update the belief.
 The avoidance feels like protection.
 But it also makes change impossible.
 The conclusion dogs are dangerous remains intact, unchallenged, because the nervous system never gets the data it would need to revise it.

 The same mechanism operates with emotional experience.
-If connection once felt dangerous or fragile, you may have learned to avoid the very situations that could show you otherwise — vulnerability, asking for help, staying present in conflict.
-The protection and the trap are the same thing.
+If connection once felt dangerous or fragile, you may have learned to avoid the very situations that could show you otherwise — such as being honest about your feelings and needs, asking for help, staying present in conflict.
+The protection keeps you away from the experience that could prove you no longer need it..

 Two ways we get it wrong